Alexis Tibidi (footballer, born 2003): Career

 A youth product of the French clubs ESA Brive and Toulouse, Tibidi signed his first professional contract with Stuttgart on 19 July 2021.
 He made his senior debut with Stuttgart in a 2–1 Bundesliga loss to Borussia Dortmund on 20 November 2021.

 On 11 July 2022, Tibidi moved on loan to Rheindorf Altach in Austria for the 2022–23 season.

 On 28 January 2023, Tibidi returned to France and signed a contract with Troyes until 30 June 2027.

+On 10 July 2024, Tibidi joined Austrian Bundesliga side LASK on a four-year contract.

+International career

+Tibidi was called up to the France U20s for the 2023 FIFA U-20 World Cup.

 Personal life

 Tibidi is the son of the former Cameroon international footballer, Alexis Tibidi, Sr. He is a practitioner of karate, and was the French national Karate champion in 2017.
+He holds both French and Cameroonian nationalities.